chinmayarvind23/AIvaluate/project-plan.md

 ## Technology Stack
 **Platform:**
-- The app will be accessed by user via a web-browswer.
-The UI of the application will need to be adaptable to fit browswers on different devices, such as laptop/desktop, smart phones and tablets.
+- The app will be accessed by the user via a web browser.
+The UI of the application will need to be adaptable to fit browsers on different devices, such as laptops/desktops, smartphones and tablets.

 **Front-End:**
-- **React.js:** The front-end will be built using the React framework, as per the customer's request.
+- **React.js:** The front end will be built using the React framework, as per the customer's request.
   - **Justification:** React is the requested framework by the customer.
-It is a popular and widely-used framework for building dynamic and responsive user interfaces.
+It is a popular and widely used framework for building dynamic and responsive user interfaces.
 It provides a component-based architecture that enhances code reusability and maintainability.
 React also has strong community support and a rich ecosystem of libraries and tools.

 **Back-End:**
 - **Node.js:** The back-end will be built using the Node.js framework.
   - **Justification:** Node.js's non-blocking architecture is well-suited for handling numerous concurrent requests, which is essential for a platform expected to support a high volume of users.
-Also, the unified language of both fron-end and back-end will enable easier maintainability.
+Also, the unified language of both front-end and back-end will enable easier maintainability.

 **Database:**
-- **MongoDB:** We plan to use MongoDB as our database language, hosted on Digital Ocean.
+- **PostgreSQL:** We plan to use PostgreSQL as our database language, which is hosted on Digital Ocean.
-  - **Justification:** MongoDB is a NoSQL database that provides flexibility with its schema-less design, allowing for easy adaptation to changing requirements.
-It is well-suited for applications that handle large volumes of unstructured or semi-structured data.
-MongoDB's horizontal scalability makes it ideal for applications expecting rapid growth in user base and data volume.
+  - **Justification:** PostgreSQL is designed to handle large-scale applications with high concurrency and large datasets efficiently.
+Features like parallel query execution and table partitioning help optimize performance for high-load environments.

 **API:**
 - **OpenAI Assistants API:** We plan to use the Assistants API provided by OpenAI for AI-powered features such as automated grading.